dcharb78/UFRF-Lean-Validation/FRACTAL_SELF_SIMILARITY_RESULTS.md

 ## Overview

-Successfully implemented and tested fractal self-similarity across system levels.
+Fractal self-similarity across system levels has been tested.
 This is a key property of UFRF: the coupling pattern repeats at each system level, scaled by the manifoldChannels structure.

 ## Test Results

 ### UFRF Operator

-**Overall Fractal Self-Similarity Score: 0.9146** ✅
+**Overall Fractal Self-Similarity Score: 0.9146**

 **Breakdown by Level**:
 - **Level 1 vs Level 0**: 0.9286 similarity